aws-samples/aws-modernization-with-47lining/content/2_ModuleTwo/_index.md

 NOTE: If this workshop is being delivered as part of the event, EDI access will be provided to you by instructors and you can skip this module.

 [Express for Energy Data Insights (EDI)](https://aws.amazon.com/marketplace/pp/prodview-n3hoeanhhzcmm) is available via AWS Marketplace by 47Lining, Hitachi Digital Services, an AWS Energy Partner.
-For the purposes of this workshop, and if you don't already have access to an EDI instance, it recomended that you subscribe to a multi-tenant Software-as-a-Service (SaaS) option of Express for EDI offering.
+For the purposes of this workshop, and if you don't already have access to an EDI instance, it is recommended that you subscribe to a multi-tenant Software-as-a-Service (SaaS) option of Express for EDI offering.

 {{% notice info %}}
 <p style='text-align: left;'>